-8. The Audit Committee should ensure that the financial statements submitted by the Board to the shareholders at the General Meeting are prepared in accordance with accounting regulations.
-And that, in cases where the auditor has indicated a reservation in its report, the chair of the audit committee explains its content and scope with clarity in the General Meeting in the opinion of the audit committee, placing a summary of their opinion at the shareholders' disposal when the meeting call is published, together with the other proposals and reports.
+8. The audit committee should ensure that the annual financial statements submitted by the Board to the General Shareholders' Meeting are drawn up in accordance with accounting regulations, and that, in cases where the auditor has indicated a reservation in its report, the chair of the audit committee explains its content and scope with clarity in the general meeting in the opinion of the audit committee, placing a summary of their opinion at the shareholders' disposal when the meeting call is published, together with the other proposals and reports.

-9. The company should publish the requirements and procedures required to accredit ownership of shares, the right of attendance at shareholders' General Meetings and the delegation of voting rights on its website on a permanent basis.
+9. The company should publish the requirements and procedures required to accredit ownership of shares, the right of attendance at shareholders' general meetings and the delegation of voting rights on its website on a permanent basis.